 - Press dough into a cup shape in your hand.
 Repeat to create two shallow cups.

-- Scoop 1 teaspoon of chilled Nutella in the middle and fold dough around it.
+- Scoop 1 teaspoon of chilled Nutella in the middle of one cup and fold the dough of a second cup around it.
 Be sure to pinch dough together around the Nutella to ensure it doesn't melt out of the cookie while baking.

 - Place dough balls on cookie sheet, 2 inches apart.

 - Bake the cookies 9-10 minutes or until the edges and the top of the cookies just begin to turn golden brown.
-They will look a bit underdone in the middle, but will continue to cook once out of the oven.
+They will look a bit undercoooked in the middle, but that's ok.
+They will continue to cook once out of the oven.